Managing technical debt

 However, when working in a language/environment where the versions bump very quickly within a year this tends to get a bit tricky.
 This doesn’t mean that it won’t work for languages that take a long time to introduce changes.
 We can still take away how Continuous Integration is used either way.

-manage technical debt using CI
+Manage technical debt using ci

 When we look at open source and complex projects, we find them running CI builds against a large variety of environments.
 This is necessary, as it can help minimize the amount of issues developers of our code would face.